dgraph-io/dgraph-docs/content/graphql/authorization/authorization-overview.md

 using the `Dgraph.Authorization` object (which handles authentication) on the last line of your schema, as described below.

-When complete, your schema will look similar to the following:
+When authentication and authorization are complete, your schema should look similar to the following:

 ```graphql
 type A @auth(...) {